TheSeems/vtree/README.md

 # vtree
-Done as school assignment less than a week
+Done as school assignment in less than a week
 Supports such types of trees:
 - AVL
 - Red-black